 My final tip on installing any sort of trim or dimensional wall treatment like wainscoting is to take your time, measure over and over, and not rush.
 That last part is a bit of a hypocritical thing to say, since that is exactly what we did.
 It will pretty well always take you more time than you think.
 One of the reasons this is the case is that rooms – and trim, etc. – are rarely perfectly level, or true.
 In this case we found that the bottom window trim was 3/8″ out of square, and that fact ended up costing us a lot of time to work around since fixing it right then was not in the cards.
 It happens.
 Take a deep breath, roll with it, and carry on.

-I love to paint, so it was kind of hard to turn over this part, but it was fun to get sneak peaks at how it was turning out.
 There are few things more gratifying than putting up that first coat of paint.
 Trim is generally painted with a semi-gloss, which makes it pop next to your walls.

 And finished!
 (Well, mostly.
 The outlet covers still need to go up.)